LSDeia/manga-dl/README.md

 ## Description

-manga-DL is a script which allows users to download manga chapters from https://mangasee123.com.
+manga-DL is a script (codé avec le cul) which allows users to download manga chapters from https://mangasee123.com.
 All chapters are in english, and are compressed in cbz archive (zip archive renamed), it's a common archive format for comics.
 If you just want the images please remove the zip line in manga.sh.
 This script might not work for everyone, it can break or bug.